 - Try distracting your toddler.
 Use a toy or play activity or point out something interesting.

 - Do not smack or physically punish your child.
 This is illegal in Wales.
-You might think it will stop the behaviour but it doesn’t respond to your child’s needs or teach them how to be calm.
+You might think it will stop the behaviour but it doesn’t respond to your child’s needs, or help them learn how to understand their emotions and develop more control over their behaviours.